chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_monitor_device_sync.rst

    $ drbdsetup /dev/drbd0 syncer -r 1100M

 With synchronization complete, you are now ready to use |drbd| on the bootstrap node---let |chef private| know by running:

-Let private-chef-ctl know that you are ready to proceed

 .. code-block:: bash